-On Saturday, an Arizona woman named Staci Burk, who had previously filed an unsuccessful legal challenge to the election, posted photos of a man searching through a dumpster and a yellow plastic bag stuffed with shredded paper inside the dumpster.
+On Saturday, Staci Burk, an Arizona woman who had previously filed an unsuccessful legal challenge to the election, posted photos of a man searching through a dumpster and a yellow plastic bag stuffed with shredded paper inside the dumpster.
 She also posted photos that showed the materials at a residence, and the shredded papers lined up together and appeared to show a ballot with candidate names.

 “Ballots shredded and in dumpsters behind the Maricopa County Ballot tabulation center.
 Physical evidence collected,” Burk posted on Facebook.
 Burk did not return a request for comment.

-The right-wing site Gateway Pundit picked up the claim, suggesting that county election officials had attempted to shred ballots before the Senate could examine them.
+The conservative site Gateway Pundit picked up the claim, suggesting that someone had attempted to shred ballots before the Senate could audit them.

 “BALLOTS IN ARIZONA COUNTY FOUND SHREDDED IN DUMPSTER, DAYS BEFORE SENATE AUDIT,” says one popular Facebook post that uses one of the same photos from Burk’s original post.